USAJOBS/ATP-Support/job-announcement-playbook/details/header.md

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__do">
-  <h4>Office of Personnel Management (OPM) Policy</h4>
+  <h4>Office of Personnel Management (OPM) policy</h4>
   <p>
     Organizational and functional titles do not replace official position titles, they complement them.
-Agencies may establish organizational and functional titles for internal administration, program management, or similar purposes.
+Agencies may establish organizational and functional titles for internal administration, program management or similar purposes.
   </p>
   <p>
     Examples of organizational titles are branch chief or division chief.
 Examples of functional titles are chief of network management and director of policy development.